What’s it Like to Go Through Debt Relief?

 How you might feel

-Debt relief stage 2: Wait and save
+Debt Relief Stage 2: Wait and Save

-Debt relief doesn’t happen overnight.
-Once you get everything organized, you can start negotiating with creditors.
-Still, it may take a while before they're even willing to consider a settlement offer and even longer for them to approve one.
+It may take a while before creditors are willing to consider a settlement offer and even longer for them to approve one.

 What to expect

-The toughest part of this waiting game is that you may continue to be harassed for payments while you work on your debt strategy.
+The toughest part of this waiting game is that you’ll probably continue to be harassed for payments while you work on your debt settlement strategy.
+Any time you miss a payment, your credit standing will likely suffer.
+And creditors may pursue you for the debts.

 At the same time, if you clearly can’t afford to fully repay your debts, your creditors may eventually become willing to negotiate.
 They may realize that accepting a lesser amount might be their best chance of getting any payment.